piroor/tiny-esm-test-runner/README.md

 [![Build Status](https://travis-ci.org/piroor/tiny-esm-test-runner.svg?branch=master)](https://travis-ci.org/piroor/tiny-esm-test-runner)

 Small test runner for ESModules style modules on Node.js.
+**This is for you ESModules addict, if you hope to write tests for ESModules as ESModules strictly.**

 ## How to create test cases

-First, please create test files as ESModules.
+First, please create test files as module files.
 For example:

 ```javascript
 // Save as "test-example.js"